alexandreleote/Halloween-Website-Responsive/README.md

 - using the Mobile First method to adapt the content on every devices
 - building the user experience to be pleasant on every devices

-A responsive website tutorial made my BedimCode
+A responsive website tutorial made by BedimCode
 [Watch it on youtube](https://youtu.be/4YePjH9j7UE)

 ![preview img](/preview.png)